Restaurant Day FAQ

 I can only make it for part of the day, is that ok?

-The event is designed to build throughout the day.
 The workshop in the morning prepares attendees for legislator meetings and they are the true purpose of the day.
 There is little value to attend the morning briefing portion and not help make the impact in the afternoon with the legislators.
 Likewise, to miss the morning briefing and show up only for the legislative meetings will ill-equip you for the substance and context of the issues and meetings.
 It’s important to plan to attend the entire event.